 The December 2010 Worst Pills, Best Pills News highlighted information on an interaction between simvastatin and danazol (DANOCRINE).
 Danazol most likely increases simvastatin blood levels by inhibiting the enzyme that metabolizes simvastatin and helps the body get rid of the drug.
 In severe cases, this can cause rhabdomyolysis.

-In December 2011, the FDA restricted the dose of simvastatin from 20 mg to 10 mg when used with amiodarone (CORDARONE, PACERONE).
+In December 2011 the FDA restricted the dose of simvastatin from 20 mg to 10 mg when used with amiodarone (CORDARONE, PACERONE).
 The combination of these two drugs also can cause rhabdomyolysis, which can lead to kidney disease or death.
-In March 2012, the FDA warned of the interaction of statins with drugs used to treat human immunodeficiency virus (HIV) or hepatitis C virus (HCV).
+In March 2012 the FDA warned about the interaction of statins with drugs used to treat human immunodeficiency virus (HIV) or hepatitis C virus (HCV).
 When these two types of drugs are taken together, they increase statin levels and, thus, the risk of muscle injury.

 The product labeling for simvastatin also indicates that the drug should never be taken by patients who are being treated with itraconazole (ONMEL, SPORANOX), ketoconazole, posaconazole (NOXAFIL), voriconazole (VFEND), erythromycin (E.E.S., E.E.S.
 200, E.E.S.
 400, ERYC, ERYPED, ERY-TAB, ERYTHROCIN STEARATE, PCE, PEDIAMYCIN, PEDIAMYCIN 400), clarithromycin (BIAXIN), nefazodone, gemfibrozil (LOPID) or cyclosporine (NEORAL, GENGRAF, SANDIMMUNE).